Pretro/gymstore/README.md

 + Test result: The user is directed to the home page when pressing the logo in the site.

-+ Test result: The user is directed to the "All Product page" when pressing the "Products" option in the navbar.
++ Test result: The user is directed to the "All Product page" when pressing the "All Products" option in the navbar under Products.

-+ Test result: The user can choose different categories when pressing the "Products" option in the navbar, a menu with a list of different categories is displayed.
++ Test result: The user can choose different other categories when pressing the "Products" option in the navbar, a menu with a list of different categories is displayed.

 + Test result: The user can search products by rating and price when pressing the "Sort" option in the navbar.